liampgrichardson/Cryptocurrency_Trading_Bot/readme.md

 ## General Information
 This repository contains the summary of the development of an automated trading system for cryptocurrencies.
 The purpose of this work is to deploy a working, profitable trading system.
-This presentation highlights the design, backtesting, live testing and live deployment of the system.
+This presentation highlights the design, backtest, live test and live deployment of the system.

 The strategy developed is classed as a day-trading scalping strategy where the aim is to generate small positive returns frequently over a large number of orders and trades.